July 21, 2017

-Here’s some simplified examples of the gross annual dividend income it’s possible to generate…
+Here’s some simplified before-tax examples of the gross annual dividend income it’s possible to generate…

 So far so good.
 Where it gets interesting is, when you use these figures in combination with the thinking I outlined above…

-This means you could actually semi-retire at that point with only 350k!
+To generate $20k of dividend income, you would need around $350k of savings.
+This means you could actually semi-retire at that point with only $350k!